open-autonomy/spot/specification/PlaceCreatedV1.md

 - `PrimaryQueue`
 - `StagingQueue`

 >NOTE: It will be rare that multiple spots and queues are created at the same time.
 So to simplify the implementation, we have elected to use one message per `Place` created.
-Currently places are not expeted to be sent as an array or have multiple `Place`s objects per message.
+Currently places are not expected to be sent as an array or have multiple `Place`s objects per message.

 <br>